Phileosopher/commonplace/addiction-centers.md

 - Principles: Concepts of enabling, acquiring, and enhancing possessions
 - God: A threat that can take away any possession

-If feeling pleasure is the center of your life:
+If feeling pleasure is your life's purpose:

 - Spouse: Companion in fun and pleasure, or an obstacle to it
 - Family: Vehicle or interference